-As a shareholder, the Foundation contributes € 1.5 million in support per year to the Heidelberg Institute for Stem Cell Technology and Experimental Medicine (HI-STEM).
-The Foundation's commitment springs from the medical expectations regarding stem cell research.
+The Hopp Stiftung contributes € 1.5 million in support per year to the Heidelberg Institute for Stem Cell Technology and Experimental Medicine (HI-STEM).
+The commitment springs from the medical expectations regarding stem cell research.
 It is hoped that, one day, stem cells will not only help to repair tissues lost in certain diseases, but will also help in the battle against cancer.

 In 2010, Dietmar Hopp received the Initiative Award in recognition of his public service in the Rhine-Neckar region.
-Nobel Prize winner Prof. Dr. Harald zur Hausen, a cancer researcher at the German Cancer Research Center, held the commemorative speech.
+Nobel Prize winner Prof. Dr. Harald zur Hausen from the German Cancer Research Center, held the commemorative speech.

 The Dietmar Hopp Stiftung was founded in 1995 in order to support the implementation of non-profit, charitable projects.
 The foundation’s assets consist mainly of SAP shares contributed by Dietmar Hopp from his private property.
 Since it was founded, the Dietmar Hopp Stiftung, as one of the largest private foundations in Europe, has distributed some € 640 million (March 2018).

 The main activities focus on the Rhine-Neckar metropolitan region, to which Dietmar Hopp feels very connected.
 Upon application, the foundation may support projects of non-profit-organisations in the fields of youth sports, medicine, social affairs and education, in the Rhine-Neckar region only.
 The application guidelines are available on our website.
 Corresponding applications can be submitted to the foundation’s office in St. Leon-Rot.